-nRF51822 supports Bluetooth low energy protocol stacks as well as 2.4GHz protocol stacks, including Gazell, both available free of charge. nRF51822 requires a single power supply and gives the user the option of using on chip linear regulators giving a supply range of 1.8-3.6V, a direct 1.8V mode and a on chip DCDC buck converter giving a supply range of 2.1-3.6V.
+nRF51822 supports Bluetooth® Smart protocol stacks as well as 2.4GHz protocol stacks, including Gazell, both available as downloads. nRF51822 requires a single power supply and gives the user the option of using on chip linear regulators giving a supply range of 1.8-3.6V, a direct 1.8V mode and a on chip DC-DC buck converter giving a supply range of 2.1-3.6V.
 The use of the DC-DC converter can be dynamically controlled during run time and enables nRF51822 to operate at radio peak currents below 10 mA @ 3V supply (TX @ 0 dBm & RX).

-nRF51 SDK provides extensive software support for both Bluetooth low energy and 2.4GHz proprietary applications.
+nRF51 SDK provides extensive software support for both Bluetooth Smart and 2.4GHz proprietary applications.

 Nordic Semiconductor protocol stacks are known as SoftDevices.
 SoftDevices are pre-compiled, pre-linked binary files.
-SoftDevices can be programmed in nRF51 series SoCs and are downloadable from the Nordic web.
+SoftDevices can be programmed in nRF51 series SoCs and are downloadable from the Nordic website.